UduakJoshua/alx-system_engineering-devops/0x00-shell_basics/README.md

+#!/bin/bash
-This is a project on shell basics
+This is the shell basic root directory